Lansdowne Bridge: History

 In July 1833 Lennox told Mitchell of a mutiny that had occurred at the quarry while he had been away on an inspection tour.
 Some of the convicts had rebelled and had consumed the contents of a nearby liquor still.
 Returning to the camp drunk they threatened to kill the supervisor and destroy the camp and quarrying equipment.
 The police from Liverpool were called and arrested the offenders.
 Retribution at Liverpool Court was swift and savage; those who were spared the chain gang received up to fifty lashes of the "cat".

 On 1 January 1834, Governor Bourke visited the site of the bridge to lay the foundation stone.
 Within hours of the laying of the inscription plate it was stolen.
 Lennox made arrangements to obtain a duplicate plate but the original was found and restored to the bridge.

-On 7 June 1834 Lennox applied for more labourers, the bridge being at a stage where the centring could commence.
+On 7 June 1834, Lennox applied for more labourers, the bridge being at a stage where the centring could commence.
 This was the construction of a rigid timber frame to hold each stone in place until the arch became self-supporting.
 It was a critical process and any inaccuracies would cause instability or collapse the arch.

 The bridge was completed a year later in late 1835.
 Upon being advised that the bridge was nearing completion, Governor Bourke selected 26 January 1836 for the official opening date, as this coincided with the 48th anniversary of the colony's foundation.
 The opening ceremony was held in front of a crowd of around 1,000.
 However the bridge was not opened to traffic for several more months as the toll house was not complete.
 Once tolls started to be collected, however, the bridge soon recovered its cost, and in 1844 annual receipts were £685/1/4.
 Later, Governor Bourke wrote that the bridge had cost only £1,000 to build, compared to the £7,000 it would have taken to build a bridge of the same quality in England.

-Heritage Recognition

 In 1956, rather than employ the reinforced concrete beam bridge design that the Department of Main Roads normally used at that time, the DMR commenced construction of a duplicate bridge in the form of a concrete arch to carry southbound traffic on the Hume Highway.
 This bridge, completed in 1958, is a testament to the architectural and historical value of the original bridge.
 Both bridges remain in use.

 In 1973 the Lansdowne Bridge was recognised as being "one of the finest examples of Colonial Architecture in Australia".
 In 1990, the Environmental Management Committee of Fairfield Council confirmed that the Lansdowne Bridge had the largest span of all masonry bridges in Australia and in 1992 that it was an example of excellent construction, which should be preserved.